-In the central and western next of the country
+] 1.
+According to the article, where in China are people more budget-minded?

-In the central and western part of the country
+a) In the central and western part of the country

-Shanghai
+b) Shanghai

-In the coastal cities
+c) In the coastal cities

-2. Which Ford car is not mentioned in the article?
+2 2.
+Which Ford car is not mentioned in the article?

-Mustang
+a) Mustang

-Fiest
+b) Fiest

-Focus
+c) Focus

 3. How many other companies does Ford partner with to make cars in China?

-three
+a) three

-one
+b) one

-two
+c) two

 4. According to the article, China's wealthiest cities are

-in the central part of the country
+a) in the central part of the country

-in the eastern part of the country
+b) in the eastern part of the country

-in the western part of the country
+c) in the western part of the country

 5. How many new cars does Ford plan to introduce in China over the next 3 years?

-10
+a) 10

-15
+b) 15

-Focus, Fiesta, and Mondeo
+c) Focus, Fiesta, and Mondeo

 5.9 Select the correct answer:

-1. C 2.
+1 1.
+C 2.
 C 3.
 A